COMMERCIAL FLIGHTS AND PASSENGERS

 FLT Files

-When a user starts a passenger activity (not freeflight) they will not be going through the usual Preflight checks, and so they will need to have a special apron FLT file instead of the usual Apron.flt.
+When a user starts a passenger activity (not freeflight) in an airliner, they will not be going through the usual Preflight checks, and so they will need to have an ApronWithBatteriesWithoutCovers.flt file instead of the usual Apron.flt.
 This file should be set up like a regular apron FLT file, however you should ensure that the following parameters and sections are setup correctly, depending on the aircraft:

 • Section [SimVars.0] must have the parameter SimOnGround set to true.